niklasl/rdfa-lab/README.md

 This code includes parts of the JSON-LD parser by Digital Bazaar, distributed under a MIT license (see js/jsonld/core.js for details).

+The examples are tested using a local copy of [Doctest.js](http://doctestjs.org/) by Ian Bicking, distributed under an MIT license.

 ## License

 Copyright (C) 2012 Niklas Lindström